-We have a solution.
-Take your mind off all these terrible dilemmas and click the button below.
+To take your mind off this dilemma, click the button below.
 Next, select your state and find the five best car insurance companies in your state.
 Odds are, you haven’t heard of any of them.

 There’s a reason you haven’t heard of these companies.
 They’re not marketing companies.
 No, they’re insurance companies.
 They don’t specialize in great advertisements.
 They specialize in protecting you, your family and your assets.

 Cinco de Mayo Facts For You to Share